uploadcare/react-widget/readme.md

     alt="">
 </a>

-This is a React component made to easily integrate [Uploadcare Widget][uc-feature-widget] into your React app; convenient props management and lazy loading are bundled.
+This is a React component made to integrate [Uploadcare Widget][uc-feature-widget] into your React app easily;
+convenient props management and lazy loading are bundled.

-The component allows users to upload media from their devices, social media, cloud storage, and more.
+The component allows users to upload files from their devices, social media, cloud storage, and more.
 All that without any backend code that's usually required to handle uploads.

-**Note: This library comes untranspiled**.
-It means, if you want to support IE11, make sure you transpile `node_modules`. → [Read More][es6-debate] ←
+**Note**, this library comes untranspiled.
+It means, if you want to support IE11, make sure you transpile `node_modules`.
+[Learn more][es6-debate]

 [![Build Status][build-img]][build-link]
 [![NPM version][npm-img]][npm-link]